DougWicker/VideoGameCriticReview/README.md

 	user_score VARCHAR(50)
 );
 ```
-You will notice that release_date, metascore & user_score are currently all the variable-character length data type.
-This is because release_date is needs to be converted to a date data type and metascore and user_score have 'tbd' values that need to be converted / removed.
+You will notice that release_date, Metascore & user_score are currently all the variable-character length data type.
+This is because release_date needs to be converted to a date data type and metascore and user_score have 'tbd' values that need to be converted / removed.

-Next I imported the csv file using pgAdmin's import/export feature.
+Next, I imported the CSV file using pgAdmin's import/export feature.

 #### Summary of Table
 The below demonstrates the table by limiting the output to the first 10 records ordered by idn: